To start building with our APIs, you'll need to sign up for account.

 APIs you can use:

-- Once you've submitted the parameters, we'll ask your end-user to login via a Citi portal.
+- Once you've submitted the parameters, we'll ask your end-user to login via Citi portal.

 - Once they've successfully logged in, we'll redirect them back to your redirect URL.

-- You can then exchange the authorization code for an access token.
+- You can then exchange the authentication code for an access token via POST command.

+Important!
 Access Tokens.
-Just like your Client ID and Secret, keep your access tokens well-guarded and hidden, and keep them away from your client interface!
+Just like your Client ID and Client Secret, keep your access tokens well-guarded and hidden, and keep them away from your client interface.

 Now it’s time to choose an API and start testing.
 Our API Documentation will show you how to format your HTTPS request.